catseye/Chrysoberyl/article/Automata.md

 more complex, [trefoil](http://en.wikipedia.org/wiki/Trefoil_knot)-like
 patterns are common.

-*   implementation name: Cyclobots (Visual Basic)
-*   implementation license: Freely Redistributable
-*   implementation language: Visual Basic
-*   implementation platform: Windows 3.1

-I originally conceived of this automaton, calling it an "interactive desktop toy", in or around 1994, and implemented it immediately in Visual Basic.
+I originally conceived of this automaton, calling it an "interactive desktop toy", in 1994, and implemented it immediately in Visual Basic.
 I remember the year because I wrote the first implementation of [SMETANA][] in Visual Basic at about the same time.